Escherichia coli

 Staphylococcus aureus

-Aspergillus brasiliensis (to be tested in addition to the Candida albicans for a fungicidal claim)
+Aspergillus brasiliensis (Tested in addition to C. albicans for a fungicidal claim)

-The EN 13697 is the phase 2 step 2 test for disinfectant products in the domestic, industrial and food markets.
-It is the most common surface test we carry out and is a mandatory test for the European market.
-The only exception to this would be if the product is going onto the medical or veterinary market and in which case alternative testing is required.
-Although there are six test organisms in the EN 13697 standard only 5 are mandatory according to ECHA.
-These are the 4 bacteria and the candida albicans.
-If you want to make a fungicidal claim, then you would also need the Aspergillus testing.
-The EN 13697 is a unique standard with no other surface tests similar too it apart from the EN 16777 for virology testing.
+The EN 13697 is the phase 2 step 2 test for disinfectant products in the food, industrial, domestic and institutional (FIDI) areas.
+It is the most common surface test we carry out and is a mandatory test for the UK and EU market.
+The only exception to this would be if the product is designed for the medical or veterinary market, in which case alternative testing is required.
+Although there are 6 test organisms listed in the EN 13697 standard, only 5 are mandatory according to ECHA.
+These are the 4 bacteria and C. albicans.
+However, to make a fungicidal claim, A. brasiliensis testing would also be required.

 Find out how we can help